agranlund/macemu/BasiliskII/src/Atari/readme.txt

   0=Silent, 1=DMA, 2=YM, 3=Covox, 4=MV16, 5=Replay8, 6=Replay8S, 7=Replay16

 sound_freq <hz>
   Wanted playback frequency.
-  Does not have to be exact, you'll get the closest matching frequency that is supported by the sound driver.
+It does not have to be exact, you'll get the closest matching frequency supported by the sound driver.

 sound_channels <number of channels>
   Number of channels (1 for mono, 2 for stereo)